geek-cookbook/geek-cookbook/manuscript/recipes/nightscout.md

+---
+description: CGM data with an API, for diabetic quality-of-life improvements
+---

 # Nightscout

 Nightscout is "*...an open source, DIY project that allows real time access to a CGM data via personal website, smartwatch viewers, or apps and widgets available for smartphones*"